dss-kenya/ProductAppDhara/README.md

 # About **Product App** (the app) #
-- This application is a small demo that gets a list of repositories using the github api.
+- This application is a small demo that displays the product catalogue with multilingual support

 # Features #
 - View the list of products